Fabian2000/TermuiX/README.md

 - **Declarative UI** - Define your interface in XML, similar to web development or XAML
 - **Simple Rendering Model** - Straightforward render loop - call `Render()` when ready, no complex state management
 - **Pure C#** - No need to learn platform-specific APIs or deal with interop complexities
-- **Cross-Platform** - Works on any platform that supports .NET 9.0 and ANSI terminals
+- **Cross-Platform** - Works on any platform that supports .NET 9.0/10.0 and ANSI terminals
+- **AOT Compatible** - Full support for Native AOT compilation for minimal deployment size and fast startup
+- **Extensible** - Register custom widgets and components for reusable UI patterns

 Perfect for building dashboards, TUI tools, interactive CLIs, and terminal-based applications.

 ## Features

 - **Declarative XML-based UI** - Define your terminal UI using familiar XML syntax
-- **Rich Widget Set** - Comprehensive collection of interactive widgets
+- **Rich Widget Set** - Comprehensive collection of interactive widgets with disabled state support
 - **Event-Driven Architecture** - Clean event handling for user interactions
 - **Flexible Styling** - Support for colors, borders, text styles (bold, italic, underline, strikethrough)
 - **Advanced Layout** - Positioned and scrollable containers with padding support
 - **Keyboard Navigation** - Built-in Tab/Shift+Tab navigation and custom keyboard shortcuts
 - **Multi-line Support** - Tables and inputs with multi-line text capabilities
+- **Unicode & Emoji Support** - Full support for emojis, East Asian characters, and wide Unicode characters
+- **Custom Widgets** - Register your own widget types and reusable components in XML
+- **Widget Cloning** - Deep and shallow cloning support for all widgets

 ## Available Widgets